 If you are already represented by a lawyer, you should tell the police and ask them to notify your lawyer about your arrest.

-If you have a legitimate complaint about your attorney, call the OPD Regional Office, ask for your attorney's supervisor, and talk with him or her about any problems with your attorney.
+If you have a legitimate complaint about your attorney, call your local OPD Office, ask for your attorney's supervisor, and talk with him or her about any problems with your attorney.
 Many problems can be resolved by the attorney's supervisor.
-If you cannot reach the supervisor or if the supervisor cannot resolve the problem, contact the Regional Office and ask them to send you a complaint form.
+If you cannot reach the supervisor or if the supervisor cannot resolve the problem, you may submit a complaint form to the regional office.

 No, OPD assigns your case to an attorney based on a number of factors including experience, location, caseload, and the court(s) the attorney regularly practices in.